N0taN3rd/Squidwarc/README.md

 You can change the variable `chromeBinary` to point to the Chrome command to use, that is to launch Chrome via.

-The value for `chromeBinary` currently is `google-chrome-beta`
+The value for `chromeBinary` is initially set to `google-chrome-beta`

 The `remoteDebugPort` variable is used for `--remote-debugging-port=<port>`

-Chrome v59 (stable) or v60 (beta) are actively tested on Ubuntu 16.04.

-v60 is currently used and known to work well :+1:
+Chrome versions 59 (stable) or 60 (beta) are actively tested on Ubuntu 16.04.
+Chrome version 60 is currently used and known to work well :+1:

-Chrome < v59 Headless will not work.

-Windows sorry your not supported yet for headless either.
+Chrome versions less than 59 Headless will not work.
+Windows is not supported yet (as of version 59).

 No testing is done on canary or google-chrome-unstable so your millage may vary if you use these versions.